BenHenderson09/OpenMatrixLib/README.md

         // Creating our matrix with no values, (2 rows, 4 columns) Matrix myMatrix = new Matrix(2,4);

-        // Initializing our matrix
-        // Setting the matrix values to a random double between 1 and 10 myMatrix.setRandom(1,10);
+        // Initializing the matrix values to a random double between 1 and 10 myMatrix.setRandom(1,10);
         myMatrix.print();